TFNABNTax ReturnSuperMedicareCalculatorBlogContact

 $190,001+$51,638 + 45%

-If you are classified as an Australian resident for tax purposes, you may be entitled to receive the difference of $2,462 back as a tax refund on an income of $45,000.
+If you qualify as an Australian resident for tax purposes, you could be entitled to up to $2,462 back in refund on an income of $45,000.
+We assess your eligibility when preparing your tax return.

-Visa obtained on a passport from one of the NDA Countries
+You hold a passport from one of the NDA countries (listed below).

 ChileFinlandGermanyIsraelJapanNorwayTurkeyUnited Kingdom

-Student visas (500) are treated as residents for tax purposes.
+๐ŸŽ“ Student visa (500) holders are generally treated as residents for tax purposes.